 Using Expanding foam to fill large gaps and holes

 For very large gaps and holes you may want to try filling with expanding foam.
 This is ideal for filling gaps of awkward shapes and especially those which are deep.
 The long nozzle on the tube allows you to get right to the back of the gap to make sure it is all completely full and the foam itself has great insulating qualities for both heat and sound.

 Once squeezed into the gap the foam expands to about 3 times it’s volume.
 Once it has fully expanded, you can cut off the surplus, sand down and decorate or even render or plaster over.
 It’s incredibly versatile stuff, albeit a little messy.

 The best way to clean it off yourself and other surfaces is by using the proprietary expanding foam cleaners.
 These, as well as the foam, can be found in our tool store

 There are many types of wood filler and most depend on the colour of the wood.
 They are available in all timber colours or simply just light and dark.
 The multi purpose wood filler below (In the top tools box) is applied easily with an applicator gun and can be sanded down and stained.

 External timber has a special two-part filler which is rock hard in about 30 minutes, can be sanded, screwed, nailed and planed.
 This two-part filler can me mixed with a variety of colouring agents before the hardener is added as the video shows below.

 An applicator gun is required to apply this filler which can be used internally or externally.
-Decorators caulk is like flexible pollyfiller in a tube, can be squeezed into corners and tidied up by wetting your finger and running it over the bead of filler.
+Decorators caulk is like flexible filler in a tube, can be squeezed into corners and tidied up by wetting your finger and running it over the bead of filler.